coolrazor007/sphinx_doc/capstone/project-jenkins-onprem.rst

 ********************************************

 This project is about automation and standing up a CI/CD pipeline for Sphinx artifacts.
 The tools required for the project are Terraform, Ansible, Docker and Python to deploy the VM to handle the entire pipeline.
+To add something special I used Jenkins on our class host VM to orchestrate the process and do this.

 ********************************************
 Jenkins CI/CD Pipeline